project-fifo/docs/sniffle/configuration.rst

 Database
 ********

-*FiFo* uses ``leveldb`` as its backend database.
-Leveldb has many different tuneables some of the more important ones are.
+*FiFo* uses `*LevelDB* as its backend database.
+LevelDB has many different tuneables some of the more important ones are.

 ring_size